tesujimath/letters-to-amy/content/post/patience-in-affliction/index.md

 There most certainly is!
 What of patience in affliction then?

 Job is an interesting book.
 Mostly we find mysteries are revealed at the end of a story, but with Job that is not so.
 There is no explanation when the Lord finally appears.
-We could summarise Job 38-42 like this: “I am the LORD Most High, Creator of heaven and earth.
+We could summarise Job 38-42 like this: “I am the LORD Most High, Creator of Heaven and Earth.
 Who are you?”

 The explanation rather is where the story begins.